liltrek-tech/skyhook-location-native/README.md

 The API supports *offline* location that allows the application to determine the location of the device even offline and outside of tile coverage by collecting a *token* that can be replayed when the device is once again online.
 Offline tokens are only valid for 90 days after they are generated.
 Attempting to redeem a token more than 90 days old will result in an error.

+## API reference

+Check the [full API reference](https://skyhookwireless.github.io/skyhook-location-native/doxygen/html) for more information on APIs that are exposed by the SDK.

 ## Reference application

 A reference application named `wpsapitest` is provided with the SDK package.
 You can run it out of the box on your system to test location determination capabilities of the SDK.